fcavalieri/Docker.DotNet/README.md

+﻿# Quick internal release
+dotnet pack -c Release -o packages

-﻿# .NET Client for Docker Remote API
+# .NET Client for Docker Remote API

 This library allows you to interact with [Docker Remote API][docker-remote-api]  endpoints in your .NET applications.